victoria-maple/resources/rules.md

    is selling an item to a non-vicloc PC.
 You may, however, give away items/mesos to any PCs (vicloc or not).
-The only exception to this rule is for [Soft Feathers](https://maplelegends.com/lib/etc?id=4003005); a maximum of 20 Soft Feathers per character may be transfered from a non-vicloc character to a vicloc character, for the purpose of marriage.
+The only exception to this rule is for [Soft Feathers](https://maplelegends.com/lib/etc?id=4003005); a maximum of 20 Soft Feathers per character may be transferred from a non-vicloc character to a vicloc character, for the purpose of marriage.
 3. You may not operate gachapon machines.
-Any gachapon tickets that you accrue may be transfered to other characters via the Cash Shop inventory (similar to the situation with islanders).
+Any gachapon tickets that you accrue may be transferred to other characters via the Cash Shop inventory (similar to the situation with islanders).
 4. You may not make use of Myo Myo the Traveling Salesman (an NX/Cash Shop item).